MahendarSura/aws-production-devsecops-dr/README.md

 See the [LICENSE](LICENSE) file for details.

----

-## ⭐ **Project**

-If you find this project useful, consider giving the repository a ⭐ and exploring the implementation.

-**Enterprise AWS Multi-AZ DevSecOps Platform & Disaster Recovery**

 **AWS • Terraform • Kubernetes • Amazon EKS • Docker • Helm • ArgoCD • GitHub Actions • DevSecOps • Trivy • Checkov • Prometheus • Grafana • RDS • Disaster Recovery**